Introduction

 Australia and New Zealand

-The output can be one of several different geographic designations, including states, provinces, regions, counties, countries, and these depend on the way each of the regions define their geographic levels.
+The output can be one of several different geographic designations, including states, provinces, regions, counties, and countries, and these depend on the way each of the regions defines their geographic levels.
+Note that our geographic map visualization shown above does not support all aggregations, see How to Access an Exhaustive List of Geographic Entities Available for Geographic Maps.

 Method